Nexus Letters all 50 States!

 VA Compensation for Erectile Dysfunction

-Although erectile dysfunction is often assigned a 0% VA rating, veterans may still receive monthly financial compensation if VA grants service connection for ED.
-This is because service-connected erectile dysfunction may qualify for Special Monthly Compensation at the K rate, commonly called SMC-K, for loss of use of a creative organ.
+Although veterans erectile dysfunction is often assigned a 0% VA rating, veterans may still receive monthly financial compensation if the VA grants service connection for ED.
+This is because service-connected erectile dysfunction may qualify for Special Monthly Compensation at the K rate, commonly known as SMC-K, for loss of use of a creative organ.

 SMC-K is paid in addition to the veteran’s regular VA disability compensation.
 As of the current 2026 VA compensation rates, SMC-K pays $139.87 per month.
-For veterans claiming ED secondary to PTSD, depression, anxiety, insomnia, or mental health medications, the key is showing that the ED is at least as likely as not caused or aggravated by the service-connected condition or its treatment.
+For veterans claiming ED secondary to mental health conditions such as PTSD, depression, anxiety, or due to mental health medications, the key is demonstrating that the ED is at least as likely as not caused or aggravated by the service-connected condition or its treatment, which may involve obtaining VA nexus letters to support their claims.

 Schedule A Free Phone Consultation